chrisli30/RIL-DOCS/Documentations/BTC RBTC Conversion.md

 RSK Bridge Contract address: `0x0000000000000000000000000000000001000006`

-> Note: The minimum amount to send is 0.005 RBTC for Testnet
+> Note: The minimum amount to send is 0.005 RBTC for Testnet Gas Limit of the transaction needs to be manually set at 100,000 gas; otherwise the transaction will fail

 **2.3 Check balance of BTC address on Bitcoin Testnet** You can either use Electrum wallet downloaded earlier or from any Bitcoin explorer to check the balance.